 |Leica M Typ 240||Full Frame||23.7||5952||3976||1080/25p||24.0||13.3||1860||84||Leica M Typ 240|

 |Leica M8||APS-H||10.4||3936||2630||none||21.1||11.3||663||59||Leica M8|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The CL indeed provides for movie recording, while the M9 does not.
 The highest resolution format that the CL can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the CL has an electronic viewfinder (2360k dots), while the M9 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the M9 has a higher magnification than the one of the CL (0.68x vs 0.49x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Leica M9 and Leica CL along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The CL has a touchscreen, while the M9 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.